6 Networking Tips for Building Connections at the Start of Your Career

 Create a Meetup account; Meetup uses your personal and professional interests to help you explore opportunities to connect with like-minded individuals and discover company-sponsored events in your area

 Research non-profit organizations who support early-in-career talent development.
-Below are a few examples of nonprofits Cisco Secure has partnered with and/or recommends
+Below are a few examples of nonprofits Cisco Security has partnered with and/or recommends

 Toastmasters, a nonprofit organization that coaches people on public speaking and leadership skills, is a great example of community offerings to explore in your region